March 10, 2022

 Retained Searches Increase Recruiting Success

-Looking at Capstone’s recruiting data over the last three years (2019-2021) we’ve found that passive candidates are three times more likely to respond to solicitation on a retained search versus a contingency search.
+Looking at Capstone’s recruiting data between 2019 and 2021, we’ve found that passive candidates are three times more likely to respond to solicitation on a retained search versus a contingency search.
 Why?

 • Because the messaging comes across as legitimate and valid.
 The approach sounds elevated and set apart from the barrage of other calls, emails, and LinkedIn messages they receive daily from recruiters.